What is analytical method validation?

 Result:

-Prepare Standard and sample solution same as above 253 nm.
+Pa Stanae Stana standard sample solution is the same as above at 253 nm.

 Result

-Result: The robustness of the analytical method was established by analyzing the sample at between two different wavelengths (1).
-The % RSD of Assay was 1.047%.
+Result: The robustness of the analytical method was established by analyzing the sample at two different wavelengths (1).
+The % RSD of the assay was 1.047%.

 7.6 Solution stability: